zchalmers/CSE360-TeamProject/README.md

 2. Clone/Download the Code from the repository(https://github.com/zchalmers/CSE360-TeamProject) into the desired directory(You will need to remember this location).

-3. Open Eclipse IDE Then open the file (File -> Open Projects From File System... -> (Find the file you downloaded from Github)).
+3. Open Eclipse IDE.
+Then open the project file (File -> Open Projects From File System... -> (Find the file you downloaded from Github)).

-4. Hilight the project in the Project Explorer window in Eclipse IDE -> Build Path -> Configure Build Path.. -> Go to the Libraries tab.
+4. Hilight the project in the Project Explorer window in Eclipse IDE, Right-click -> Build Path -> Configure Build Path.. -> Go to the Libraries tab.
 Now delete the existing libraries and replace with your up to date libraries.
 Accept and close.

 5. Run